MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

            << "element of 'a2' in str4 after\n the 0th "
            << "position is: " << indexCh4b << endl;
    else
-      cout << "Elements of the substring_view 'a2' were not "
+      cout << "Elements of the substring 'a2' were not "
            << "found in str4\n after the 0th position."
            << endl;
 }